Mutisomary/Portfolio/README.md

     set FLASK_APP=run.py
     flask run
 ```
-6. Open your browser and navigate to https://localhost:5000 and now you can access it from there.
+6. Open your browser and navigate to https://localhost:5000 and access it from there.

 ### Interacting with the Web Application
 Home Page: